Maryam-Shafiq/Hangman-Cpp/README.md

 ## Code Overview

-The main logic of the game is implemented in the `hangman` function, which includes:
+The main logic of the game is implemented in the `Hangman` function, which includes:

 - **Random Word Selection**: The word is chosen randomly from a predefined list.
 - **Display Update**: The current state of the guessed word is displayed.